-- (d) Examine the problem for any additional data concerning composition and determine the molecular formula if possible.
-From the molecular formula, determine the degree of unsaturation. - (e) Determine the molar absorbance in the UV spectrum, if applicable. - (2) Examine each spectrum (IR, mass spectrum, UV, 13C NMR, 1H NMR) in turn for obvious structural elements: - (a) Examine the IR spectrum for the presence or absence of groups with diagnostic absorption bands e.g. carbonyl groups, hydroxyl groups, NH groups, C=C or C=N, etc. - (b) Examine the mass spectrum for typical fragments e.g. PhCH2-, CH3CO-, CH3-, etc. - (c) Examine the UV spectrum for evidence of conjugation, aromatic rings etc. - (d) Examine the 1H NMR spectrum for CH3- groups, CH3CH2- groups, aromatic protons, -CH_nX, exchangeable protons etc. - (3) Write down all structural elements you have determined.
-Note that some are monofunctional (i.e. must be end-groups, such as -CH3, -C≡N, -NO2) whereas some are bifunctional (e.g. -CO-, -CH2-, -COO-), or trifunctional (e.g. CH, N).
-Add up the atoms of each structural element and compare the total with the molecular formula of the unknown.
-The difference (if any) may give a clue to the nature of the undetermined structural elements (e.g. an ether oxygen).
+- (1) Perform all routine operations: - (a) Determine the molecular weight from the Mass Spectrum. - (b) Determine relative numbers of protons in different environments from the 1H NMR spectrum. - (c) Determine the number of carbons in different environments and the number of quaternary carbons, methine carbons, methylene carbons and methyl carbons from the 13C NMR spectrum. - (d) Examine the problem for any additional data concerning composition and determine the molecular formula if possible.
+From the molecular formula, determine the degree of unsaturation. - (e) Determine the molar absorbance in the UV spectrum, if applicable. - (2) Examine each spectrum (IR, mass spectrum, UV, 13C NMR, 1H NMR) in turn for obvious structural elements: - (a) Examine the IR spectrum for the presence or absence of groups with diagnostic absorption bands e.g. carbonyl groups, hydroxyl groups, NH groups, $C \equiv C$ or $C \equiv N$, etc. - (b) Examine the mass spectrum for typical fragments e.g. PhCH2-, CH3CO-, CH3-, etc. - (c) Examine the UV spectrum for evidence of conjugation, aromatic rings etc. - (d) Examine the 1H NMR spectrum for CH3- groups, CH3CH2- groups, aromatic protons, -CH_nX, exchangeable protons etc. - (3) Write down all structural elements you have determined.
+Note that some are monofunctional (i.e. must be end-groups, such as $-CH_3$, $-C\equiv N$, $-NO_2$) whereas some are bifunctional (e.g. $-CO_7$, $-CO_7$), or trifunctional (e.g. CH_7 , N). - Add up the atoms of each structural element and compare the total with the molecular formula of the unknown.
+The difference (if any) may give a clue to

+- the nature of the undetermined structural elements (e.g. an ether oxygen).
 At this stage, elements of symmetry may become apparent. - (4) Try to assemble the structural elements.
 Note that there may be more than one way of fitting them together.
 Spin-spin coupling data or information about conjugation may enable you to make a definite choice between possibilities. - (5) Return to each spectrum (IR, UV, mass spectrum, 13C NMR, 1H NMR) in turn and rationalise all major features (especially all major fragments in the mass spectrum and all features of the NMR spectra) in terms of your proposed structure.
 Ensure that no spectral features are inconsistent with your proposed structure.